-Arachnophobia is the 3rd most common of all phobias in America.
-Considering that there are at least 4,000 known spider species living in the United States, it’s not hard to see why so many people get upset about finding a spider in the house.
+Arachnophobia (the fear of spiders) is the 3rd most common of all phobias in America.
+Considering that there are at least 4,000 known species of spiders living in the United States, it’s not hard to see why so many people get upset about finding these pests in their homes.

-Understanding the purpose of spiders, and a few fun facts about spiders can help ease some nerves and make them less scary.
+Understanding the purpose of spiders and the role they play in our ecosystem can help ease some nerves and make them less scary.
 Find out more below!

-A few more interesting, and lesser known facts about spiders include the benefits they are providing for medical research and product development.
-Spider venom has the potential to act as a safer painkiller, and may be able to treat strokes, muscular dystrophy, and of course, is used for antivenom in cases of harmful spider bites.
-The silk spiders use to spin webs is one of the strongest materials ever discovered.
-It may not seem like much when you’re swatting it away with your hands, but the tensile strength of spider silk is comparable to high-grade alloy steel.
+Another interesting, and lesser known fact, is the benefits they are providing for medical research and product development.
+Spider venom has the potential to act as a safer painkiller and may be able to treat strokes, muscular dystrophy, and of course, is used for antivenom in cases of harmful spider bites.

 Keep your home pest free with simple, effective solutions.
 Subscribe and save!

-- Spiders have either six or eight eyes depending on the species.
+- They have either six or eight eyes depending on the species.